Mantaro/mantaro-wiki/znai/currency/items.md

 }
 }},
 {
-name: "Hellfire Rod",
+name: "Hellfire Axe",
-icon: "assets/images/emotes/hellfire-rod.png",
+icon: "assets/images/emotes/hellfire-axe.png",
 description: "Reactions between all the elements can be a weird and dangerous process.
 You mastered the elements already, and fusing it with your axe now seemed trivial.
 Maybe it was the glow, maybe it was the fire, but you had to do it.
 It works wonders.
 Nothing can compare.
 But you're still left wondering whether you really did the right thing.",
 rarity: "Mythic",
 api: {